mobi-data/mobi-data.github.io/notes.md

 * Motivated but non-technical people could add and edit text
 * People of all walks could navigate the app quickly and easily enough to find useful stuff in a timely fashion

+A swipe ability is planned but not yet incorporated into the code.

 ***

-The dount pages include maps - open source maps as supplied GitHub.
+The donut pages include maps - open source maps as supplied GitHub.
 This is just an experiment.
 Future revision will just have 'map it' links...

 ***